 Confine this to those that are relevant to your business needs.

-Add important website addresses to your favourites.
+Add important website addresses to your favourites and visit them regularly.

 Find out whether there are any subscription fees payable.